mvallim/kubernetes-under-the-hood/documentation/create-linux-image.md

 * **ntp**

-    NTP, the Network Time Protocol, is used to keep computer clocks accurate by synchronizing them over the Internet or a local network, or by following an accurate hardware receiver that interprets GPS, DCF-77, NIST or similar time signals.sudoSudo is a program designed to allow a sysadmin to give limited root privileges to users and log root activity.
+    NTP, the Network Time Protocol, is used to keep computer clocks accurate by synchronizing them over the Internet or a local network, or by following an accurate hardware receiver that interprets GPS, DCF-77, NIST or similar time signals.

+* **sudo**
+    sudo is a program designed to allow a sysadmin to give limited root privileges to users and log root activity.
 The basic philosophy is to give as few privileges as possible but still allow people to get their work done.

 * **cloud-init**